-If the voucher has expired, the family will be denied assistance and will be removed from the Housing Choice Voucher waiting list.
-The family will have to reapply to be considered for the Housing Choice Voucher Program.
+If the voucher has expired the family will be denied assistance.
 The family will not be entitled to a review or hearing.
 If the family is currently assisted, they may remain as a participant in their unit if there is an assisted lease/contract in effect.